A library card offers you access to all the services you have come to love, such as books, magazines and newspapers, but we’re so much more!

 If you live in Adair, Cherokee, Delaware, McIntosh, Muskogee, or Sequoyah county, you are eligible for a free library card.

-Simply visit your local EOLS library and show a proof of address (example: driver’s license, mail, bill) to register.
+Visit your local EOLS library and show a proof of address (example: driver’s license, mail, bill) to register.

 Children of any age are welcome to have a card, but those under 18 must have a parent or guardian sign the application and review the internet use guidelines.